ernie-image/ernie-image/README.md

 ## 🎯 Reported Use Cases

 Based on the capabilities documented in the ERNIE Image model card and the LongTextBench / GenEval / OneIG-Bench results, the ERNIE Image model is positioned for the following workflows.
-None of these have been independently verified in this repository; they are transcribed from the official positioning.
+None of these have been independently verified in this repository; they are transcribed from the public positioning.

 - **Poster and marketing-graphic generation** — where multi-line text has to render legibly inside the image in a single pass, not as a post-hoc overlay.
 - **Comics and multi-panel storyboards** — where layout composition and dialogue-bubble text are generated together.